jhumelsine/jhumelsine.github.io/_posts/2023-09-07-essential-design-patterns.md

 Most of these patterns demonstrate [Program to an interface, not an implementation](https://jhumelsine.github.io/2023/09/06/design-pattern-principles.html) in that most of them have an interface or abstract base class at the top of their diagrams.

 Many of these patterns work well together.
-I think this is demonstrated best with [Hexagonal Architecture](https://www.youtube.com/watch?v=aayl6FysZ_U) or Ports and Adapters, which I will present in future blog entries.
+I think this is demonstrated best with [Hexagonal Architecture](https://jhumelsine.github.io/2023/10/24/hexagonal-architecture-introduction.html), which is also known as Ports and Adapters.